valdok/grin-rfcs/text/0023-multisig-wallet.md

 - Each actor proceeds according to the scheme, up to where T1,T2 should be revealed.
 - Each actor generates 2 nonces, using true random (i.e. non-deterministic), uses them to calculate its share of T1,T2, and reveals its shares.
 - Once M actors reveal their shares, they're aggregated to compute the final T1,T2.
-- Each validator derives the next nonce, and uses it to compute and reveal its share of $Tau_X$
+- Each actor derives the next nonce, and uses it to compute and reveal its share of $Tau_X$
 - Once M actors reveal their shares, they're aggregated to compute the  $Tau_X$
   - Note: it's possible to verify the correctness of each partial contribution to $Tau_X$
 - All the consequent steps are performed individually by each actor (no more MPC is required)